Northern Cape: Cities and towns

-Economy of the Northern Cape
+Economy

 As reported by the Northern Cape Provincial Government, unemployment still remains a big issue in the province.
 Unemployment was reported to be at 24.9% during Q4, 2013.
 Unemployment also declined from 119,000 in Q4, 2012 to 109,000 in Q4, 2013.

 The Northern Cape is also home to the Square Kilometer Array (SKA), which is located 75 km North-West of Carnarvon.

 The economy of the Northern Cape relies heavily on two sectors, mining and agriculture, which employ 57% (Tertiary Sector) of all employees in the province.

 Most famous for the diamond mines around Kimberley, it also has mining activities for Manganese and iron ore.

 The Northern Cape also has a substantial agricultural area around the Orange River, including most of South Africa's sultana vineyards.
 Some Wine of Origin areas have been demarcated.
 The Orange River also attracts visitors who enjoy rafting tours around Vioolsdrif.
 Extensive sheep raising is the basis of the economy in the southern Karoo areas of the province.